-The amount of coffee grounds to water will depend on personal taste.
-I like a slightly strong cup of coffee, perhaps you like a bit weaker understated taste, or something in between?
+The number of coffee grounds to water will depend on personal taste.
+I like a slightly strong cup of coffee, perhaps you like a bit weaker understated taste or something in between?
 I must also mention all coffee makers are not created equal.
 Where a french press will make a strong pot using one tablespoon per cup of water, a particular drip maker may produce a medium flavored coffee using one tablespoon per cup of water.
-I suggest one get to know their coffee maker, starting out by following the manufacturer's instructions on measurement of coffee to water.
+I suggest one get to know their coffee maker, starting out by following the manufacturer's instructions on the measurement of coffee to water.

 The French Press

 Note how the French press coffee maker is running a close second with the drip coffee maker?

 Are you wondering why the French Press is so popular?
 A French press gives you the control over water temperature.
 Remember the hotter the water, the better cup of coffee.
 The hotter water temperatures bring out all the flavor of the coffee beans.
 If you have not tried a French Press, give it a try.
 You'll be hooked!

 How To Make Perfect Coffee In A Press Pot